core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    <coap://[2001:ac7::cd]/gp/gp2/temp>;rt="temperature";
        coap-gp="coap://grp.example.org:5685";gtype="TypeA",
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example3 title="Discovery of the resources and members of application groups of a specified type, together with the associated CoAP groups"}
+{: #fig-app-gp-discovery-example3 title="Discovery of the resources and members of application groups of a specified type, and of the associated CoAP group"}

 * A CoAP client can discover the CoAP servers that are members of any application group configured in the whole 6LoWPAN wireless mesh network, the resources that those servers host as members of the application group, and the CoAP group associated to the application group.

    This is achieved by sending the GET request above targeting "/.well-known/core" without query component, to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.

-   Through the corresponding responses, the query result in the list of all resources hosted by any server in the mesh network.
-The servers that are members of any application group will be recognizable, as their response provides a list of resources whose link's path component denote membership to an application group.
+   Through the corresponding responses, the query result is a list of resources hosted by any server in the mesh network.
+The servers that are members of any application group will be recognizable, as their response provides a list of resources whose link's path component includes the path segment "gp", thus denoting membership to an application group.

    Since this method does not use query parameters to perform any filtering, it has the disadvantage that potentially a lot of response traffic will be generated on the mesh network, including responses from servers that are not a member of any application group.
-However, using this method may be needed in particular use cases, e.g., if some of the servers do not support the optional link format query functionality (as mentioned in {{Section 4.1 of RFC6690}}).
+However, using this method may be needed in particular use cases, e.g., if some of the servers do not support the optional link format query functionality, as mentioned in {{Section 4.1 of RFC6690}}.

    A full-fledged example is provided in {{fig-app-gp-discovery-example4}}.